 The women of San Martin Jilotepeque are nationally recognized for their intricate güipiles, the hand-woven traditional blouses that tend to be homemade and worn on a daily basis by most Sanmartinecas.
 Sanmartinecos on the other hand, tend to dress in western clothing, with the exception of special ceremonies and during the municipal fair in November.

-Though some tourists travel to San Martín Jilotepeque for a day to visit the rivers or the ruins, the municipality and its 105 villages remain largely unknown to the vast majority of tourists who enter the country, which lends an air of tranquillity to the warm, green back roads of San Martin Jilotepeque.
+Though some tourists travel to San Martín Jilotepeque for a day to visit the rivers or the ruins, the municipality and its over 200 communities remain largely unknown to the vast majority of tourists who enter the country, which lends an air of tranquillity to the warm, green back roads of San Martin Jilotepeque.